nickwynja/deploysecondcrack/README.markdown

 **Note:** `deploysecondcrack` is tightly configured for CentOS 6.0 on Rackspace Cloud.
 This is intended for easy deployment by users not familiar with environment configuration and system administration.
 This isn't guaranteed to work at all but is most likely to work with Rackspace's CentOS 6.0 instances.

 After creating a Rackspace account and initiating a CentOS 6.0 server, SSH into the box using the IP address and root password you were emailed.
-To do this enter `ssh root@{YOURIPADDRESS}`.
+To do this enter `ssh root@YOUR.IP.ADDRESS}`.
 Type `yes` when prompted to add your RSA and your password.
 When you see the `[root@servername ~]#` prompt, we're ready to go.

 ## 1. Create 'blog' user account